bsandmann/blocktrust.CredentialWorkflow/docs/Actions/DeactivateDidAction.md

 - A DID's private key has been compromised
 - The DID is no longer needed and should be retired
 - The owner wants to publicly signal that the DID should no longer be trusted
-- Compliance with "right to be forgotten" requirements

 Once deactivated, a DID cannot be reactivated and any credentials issued by it should be considered invalid.